eugenepokalyuk/react-freetogame/README.md

 - `build` - build for production

 ## Authorize permissions to the API
+<p>The site will send 3 requests to the backend, if not successful will send 3 requests to CORS Anywhere</p>

 <p>This demo of CORS Anywhere should only be used for development purposes, see <a href="https://github.com/Rob--W/cors-anywhere/issues/301">cors-anywhere</a>.
 The api to be used may be able to block the CORS policy requests</p>
 <ol>
   <li>To temporarily unlock access to the demo, click on the following <a href="https://cors-anywhere.herokuapp.com/https://www.freetogame.com/api/games">link</a>;</li>